kriomant/mockers/doc/guide.md

 ## Mocking structures

-All previous examples assume that you already has some trait and functions you want to test accept this trait.
+All previous examples assume that you already have some trait and functions which accept this trait.

-Often you have only concrete struct and functions accepting it:
+Often you only have a concrete struct and functions accepting it:

 ```rust
 pub struct AirConditioner { … }